Cycling Thailand – Ultimate Guide & 2 SAUCY Itineraries

 Hat Chao Mai National Park lies in Trang Province and consists of a stretch of coastline including the gorgeous beaches of Chang Lang, Pak Meng, Hat Yao, and more.

-There is an area of mangrove swamps at the mouth of the Kantang River and several offshore islands in the Andaman Sea such as Koh Libong, Koh Muk, Koh Kradang.
+There is an area of mangrove swamps at the mouth of the Kantang River and several offshore islands in the Andaman Sea such as Koh Libong, Koh Muk, and Koh Kradang.

 The dramatic karst scenery is rich in caves to explore.